vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 VTP DOMAINS

-If a SWITCH with no VTP Domain (Domain NULL) receives a VTP advertisement with a VTP Domain name, it will automatically join that VTP Domain
+If a Switch with no VTP Domain (Domain NULL) receives a VTP advertisement with a VTP Domain name, it will automatically join that VTP Domain

-If a SWITCH receives a VTP advertisement in the same VTP domain with a higher revision number, it will update it’s VLAN database to match
+If a Switch receives a VTP advertisement in the same VTP domain with a higher revision number, it will update it’s VLAN database to match

 ---